Bouladjel: Performance

 Bouladjèl is a poly-rhythmic musical form where groups of performers each repeat a distinct & short onomatopoeic pattern of throat sounds, sometimes filtered through hand-formed resonating cavities, to produce complex ostinati together.
 Though it is considered to be a part of the gwo ka system, traditional bouladjèl excludes the use of musical instruments other than the voice and supporting hand claps.
 Some sources claim that its underlying base pattern can't be directly mapped to any of the traditional gwo ka rhythms, while others liken it to the pattern known as tumblak.

 Ensembles usually comprise two or three individuals to a dozen upwards, in principle all male.
-They are led by a member called the commandeur de bouladjèl, who signals for the performance to begin with a traditional, spoken statement which is personalized for each occasion.
+They are led by a member called the commandeur de bouladjèl, who signals for the performance to begin with a traditional, spoken statement personalized for each occasion.

 At times, performers may also enunciate short comical messages in a rhythmic manner similar to rapping on top of the vocal percussion.
 In the context of funeral wakes, this stimulates catharsis through laughter as part of the grieving process.